twallema/pySODM/docs/models.md

 ## base.py

-###  *class* ODEModel
+###  *class* ODE

-The ODEModel class inherits several attributes from the model class defined by the user.
+The ODE class inherits several attributes from the model class defined by the user.

 **Inherits from model declaration:**